 The Army's overseas direct-run lodging inventory consists of 1,857 rooms across 11 installations.
-Six Army Lodging projects for overseas bases, totaling over \$311 million and funded with nonappropriated funds, are in design or construction.
-Specifically, new facilities are planned for Camp Walker, Baumholder, Camp Humphreys, Hohenfels and Camp Zama, with an additional 71 rooms slated for renovation at Camp Humphreys.
+Six Army Lodging projects for overseas bases, totaling over \$311 million are in design or construction.
+Specifically, new facilities are planned for Camp Walker, Korea; Baumholder, Germany; Camp Humphreys, Korea; Hohenfels, Germany; and Camp Zama, Japan; with an additional 71 rooms slated for renovation at Camp Humphreys.